- WHAT WE OFFER

 As a bonus, a comprehensive solution will likely be much cheaper on a per-device basis than paying for individual software programs.
 And, with new threats appearing every day, the best antivirus programs automatically update either daily or even hourly, without employees needing to remember to perform manual updates.

-Pros: Bitdefender offers several subscription levels for business.
+Pros: Bitdefender offers several subscription levels for businesses.
 If you’re looking for something that does more than the average antivirus program, their GravityZone Business Security has all the bells and whistles you’re looking for.
-With search result scanning (letting you know of an infected link before you click), machine learning, multilayer ransomware protection and “rescue mode,” Bitdefender is a solid choice for protecting your digital data.
+With search result scanning (letting you know of an infected link before you click), machine learning, multi-layer ransomware protection, and “rescue mode,” Bitdefender is a solid choice for protecting your digital data.
 In fact, the infamous ransomware attack, WannaCry, which wreaked havoc all over the world in May 2017, was blocked by GravityZone.

 In addition to the expected antivirus tasks, Bitdefender also offers a “work mode” to help you stay focused, battery-saving tools, and protective scans that take place via the cloud to ensure there’s no slow down to your computer.